Sharing is caring!

 💬 q+a

-How do I shape the dough?
+How do I shape pizza dough?

 Hand-stretching the dough is my preferred method for making pizza.
 Sometimes though, I do use a rolling pin.
-For instance, sometimes my dough is more finicky due to small changes in the humidity, or sometimes I want to hurry up and MAKE A PIZZA fast!
+For instance, sometimes my dough is more sticky due to small changes in the humidity, or sometimes I want to hurry up and MAKE A PIZZA fast!

 If I’m baking a pizza from dough that’s been in the fridge overnight, I may opt to roll it out.
 Colder dough takes longer to hand stretch, so when I’m in a hurry, I reach for the rolling pin!
 Hand-stretched dough is lighter and more airy, so keep that in mind!